bytedance/ns-x/README.md

 #### Example

-A network builder is also provided in order to describe the whole network conveniently.

-Following is an example of sending packets through a simulated channel with `32%` packet loss.
+Following is an example of a network with two entries, one endpoint and two chains.

+* Chain 1: entry1 - channel1(with `30%` packet loss) - restrict(1 pps, 1024 bps, buffer limited in 4096 bytes and 5 packets) - endpoint
+* Chain 2: entry2 - channel2(with `10%` packet loss) - endpoint

 ```go
 package main